Stellar Cyber’s History & Innovations

 Aimei first invented a family of cybersecurity sensors suited for a variety of customer environments.
 Unlike most other cybersecurity sensors, these sensors index security metadata at ingestion, ensuring from the beginning that there is a means to normalize and make correlations.
 Deep-packet-inspection (DPI) at ingestion ensures that only needed metadata is kept, which greatly reduces storage costs.
 Today, Stellar Cyber’s Collection Engines deliver visibility across cloud, SaaS, applications, users, endpoints and network.

 Stellar Cyber's Innovations

 To date, the Stellar Cyber platform is the only Open XDR security operations platform.
-We believe that tightly integrated native capabilities and AI-driven responses to correlate detections are the future of cybersecurity and network security.
+We believe that tightly integrated native capabilities, the ability to process data inputs from all existing security tools, and AI-driven responses to correlate detections are the future of cybersecurity and network security.